Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Model and Dynamics

+(ii) Incoherent regime: when the dephasing or dissipation rate dominates all other relevant energy scales, i.e., the tunneling elements, site energies, and leakage rates ($\Gamma \gg J_{|n-m|}, \varepsilon_n, \gamma_l$), transport becomes diffusive with system length.
+In this regime, transport measures (e.g., flux or current) are expected to scale as $1/N$.
+Since we do not explicitly analyze the length dependence here, we instead use Fick’s law, manifested as a constant population gradient, as an indicator of diffusive motion.
+Furthermore, the dependence of the flux on $\Gamma$ manifests a Kramer's turning behavior from $\eta\propto\Gamma$ in the weak dissipative limit to $\eta\propto1/\Gamma$ under strong dissipation \cite{Cao13}.

+(iii) Intermediate regime: when the dephasing rate $\Gamma$ and the dissipation rate are of a comparable magnitude to the tunneling amplitudes, $J_{|n-m|}$, the dynamics and resulting steady state reflect a competition between coherent and incoherent processes.
+In this regime, neither $\Gamma$ nor the tunneling terms can be neglected (see, for example, Eq.~(\ref{eq:etaG})), and the resulting flux arises from the influence of both effects.
+This interplay can, in some cases, enhance transport efficiency, particularly in energetically disordered systems, a phenomenon known as environmental noise-assisted quantum transport.

-In this study, we select parameters for the chains such that competing transport effects contribute.
-That is, we set $J_{max}$, $\gamma_l$, the dephasing rate constant $\Gamma$ and the temperature $T$ to have similar values, thus achieving transport where they all compete and contribute.
+In this study, we select parameters for the chains such that competing transport effects contribute to the population flux.
+That is, we set $J_{max}$, $\gamma_l$, the dephasing rate constant $\Gamma$ and the temperature $T$ to have similar values, thus achieving transport where they all participate.
+The purpose of the study was not to identify dominant transport mechanisms; this discussion is meant to highlight different possible underlying transport mechanisms that dominate in different regimes.

 With our choice of \(\hbar = k_B = 1\), every physical parameter that we use effectively has units of energy and may be compared directly to the site energies that we find through optimization.
 This allows us to easily comment on the site energy scale that plays best with our chosen tunneling and environmental effects.
 To convert these values into physical units, one would divide the tunneling elements or dephasing rates by $\hbar$ to obtain parameters in units of inverse time, where $\hbar$ is the reduced Planck's constant given in the same energy units as the site energies.
 For example, a typical energy scale may be on the order of meV \cite{Creatore2013, Blach25}, in which case \( \hbar = 6.58 \cdot 10^{-13} \text{meV} \cdot \text{s}\).
 The temperature in degrees K is obtained similarly by dividing by $k_B$, the Boltzmann's constant expressed in the appropriate energy unit.